Whatever Happened to the Scandal That Derailed McCarthy’s Last Bid for Speaker?

 Since House Speaker Paul Ryan announced his retirement a month ago, the position has been seen as Majority Leader Kevin McCarthy’s to lose.
-In fact, according to The Weekly Standard, top Republicans are so eager to oust the lame duck speaker that there’s talk of pushing Ryan out this summer, months before the end of his term, to make way for McCarthy.
+In fact, according to The Weekly Standard, top Republicans are so eager to oust the lame-duck speaker that there’s talk of pushing Ryan out this summer, months before the end of his term, to make way for McCarthy.

-But wait – wasn’t McCarthy also the frontrunner to take the speaker’s gavel from John Boehner in 2015?
+But wait — wasn’t McCarthy also the front-runner to take the speaker’s gavel from John Boehner in 2015?
 And didn’t he drop out at the last minute, leaving Republicans to beg Ryan to save them?

-In The Weekly Standard’s telling “McCarthy’s first run for speaker failed for a number of reasons.”
+In The Weekly Standard’s telling, “McCarthy’s first run for speaker failed for a number of reasons.”
 First, he made comments suggesting that Republicans were only investigating Benghazi to stick it to then-Democratic presidential candidate Hillary Clinton.
 Also, he “struggled to win the support of conservative members, some of whom were reluctant to support him amid concerns that he would not represent enough of a change from the tactics of former speaker John Boehner.”

-There’s no mention of the other major factor that may have contributed to the abrupt end of his campaign to be speaker: the rumor the he had an affair with then-Congresswoman Renee Ellmers.
+There’s no mention of the other major factor that may have contributed to the abrupt end of his campaign to be speaker: the rumor the he had an affair with then-congresswoman Renee Ellmers.

 The Weekly Standard’s description is typical of recent reports on the race to be the next speaker.
 The L.A.
-Times mentions only the Benghazi gaffe and opposition to McCarthy from the ultra-conservative House Freedom Caucus.
-Slate notes, “And then there were allegations of an affair,” but says only questions about McCarthy’s conservatism – not the Benghazi probe or alleged extramarital dalliance – are likely to be a factor this time around.
+Times mentions only the Benghazi gaffe and opposition to McCarthy from the ultraconservative House Freedom Caucus.
+Slate notes, “And then there were allegations of an affair,” but says only questions about McCarthy’s conservatism — not the Benghazi probe or alleged extramarital dalliance — are likely to be a factor this time around.

 That does seem to be the case, but back in 2015, the rumors were more than a side note in the story of McCarthy’s stumble.
 At the time, journalist Mark Halperin suggested they were key to understanding what happened in an annoyingly cryptic tweet: